 A repeat CD4 count 3 months after ART initiation will provide information regarding the magnitude of immune reconstitution (AIII).
 This repeat measurement is most important in patients who initiate ART with more advanced disease and require OI prophylaxis or treatment.
-In these patients, the magnitude and duration of CD4 count increase can be used to determine whether to discontinue OI prophylaxis and/or treatment as recommended in the guidelines for treatment and prophylaxis of opportunistic infections.
-In this setting, and in the first 2 years following ART initiation, CD4 count can be monitored at 3- to 6- month intervals (BII).
+In these patients, the magnitude and duration of CD4 count increase can be used to determine whether to discontinue OI prophylaxis and/or treatment as recommended in the Adult and Adolescent Opportunistic Infections Guidelines.
+For patients beginning ART, CD4 count should be repeated every 3 months for the first 2 years of suppressive ART for those with CD4 counts <300 cells/mm and every 6 months if CD4 count is $\geq$ 300 cells/mm.
+After 2 years of suppressive ART, CD4 count monitoring can be reduced to every 6 months for patients whose CD4 counts remain at <300 cells/mm and every year for patients with CD4 counts between 300 cells/mm and 500 cells/mm, and is optional for those with CD4 counts >500 cells/mm (BII).

 The CD4 count response to ART varies widely, but a poor CD4 response in a patient with viral suppression is rarely an indication for modifying an ARV regimen.
-In patients with consistently suppressed viral loads who have already experienced ART-related immune reconstitution, the CD4 count provides limited information.
-Frequent testing is unnecessary because the results rarely lead to a change in clinical management.
-One retrospective study found that declines in CD4 count to <200 cells/mm are rare in patients with viral suppression and CD4 counts >300 cells/mm3.19 Similarly, the ARTEMIS trial found that CD4 monitoring had no clinical benefit in patients who had suppressed viral loads and CD4 counts >200 cells/mm after 48 weeks of therapy.
-Furthermore, the risk of Pneumocystis jirovecii pneumonia is extremely low in patients on suppressive ART who have CD4 counts between 100 and 200 cells/mm3.21 Although uncommon, CD4 count declines can occur in a small percentage of virologically suppressed patients and may be associated with adverse clinical outcomes such as cardiovascular disease, malignancy, and death.
-An analysis of costs associated with CD4 monitoring in the United States estimated that reducing CD4 monitoring in treated patients from every 6 months to every 12 months could result in annual savings of approximately \$10 million.
+In patients with consistently suppressed viral loads who have already experienced ART-related immune reconstitution (i.e., CD4 count >500 cells/mm), the CD4 count provides limited information.
+Frequent testing is unnecessary, because the results rarely lead to a change in clinical management.
+One retrospective study found that declines in CD4 count to <200 cells/mm are rare in patients with viral suppression and CD4 counts >300 cells/mm.
+Similarly, the ARTEMIS trial found that CD4 count monitoring had no clinical benefit in patients who had suppressed viral loads and CD4 counts >200 cells/mm after 48 weeks of therapy.
+Furthermore, the risk of Pneumocystis jirovecii pneumonia is extremely low in patients on suppressive ART who have CD4 counts between 100 cells/mm and 200 cells/mm.
+Although uncommon, CD4 count declines can occur in a small percentage of virologically suppressed patients and may be associated with adverse clinical outcomes, such as cardiovascular disease, malignancy, and death.
+An analysis of costs associated with CD4 count monitoring in the United States estimated that reducing CD4 count monitoring in treated patients from every 6 months to every 12 months could result in annual savings of approximately \$10 million.

-For the patient on a suppressive regimen whose CD4 count has consistently ranged between 300 and 500 cells/mm for at least 2 years, the Panel recommends CD4 monitoring on an annual basis (BII).
-Continued CD4 monitoring for virologically suppressed patients whose CD4 counts have been consistently >500 cells/ mm for at least 2 years may be considered optional (CIII).
+For the patient on a suppressive ARV regimen whose CD4 count has consistently ranged between 300 cells/mm and 500 cells/mm for at least 2 years, the Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) recommends CD4 count monitoring on an annual basis (BII).
+Continued CD4 count monitoring for virologically suppressed patients whose CD4 counts have been consistently >500 cells/mm for at least 2 years may be considered optional (CIII).
 The CD4 count should be monitored more frequently, as clinically indicated, when there are changes in a patient's clinical status that may decrease CD4 count and thus prompt OI prophylaxis.
-Examples of such changes include the appearance of new HIV-associated clinical symptoms or initiation of treatment known to reduce CD4 cell count (e.g., interferon, chronic corticosteroids, or antineoplastic agents) (AIII).
-In patients who fail to maintain viral suppression while on ART, the Panel recommends CD4 count monitoring every 3 to 6 months (AIII) (see Virologic Failure and Suboptimal Immunologic Response).
+Examples of such changes include the appearance of new HIV-associated clinical symptoms or initiation of treatment known to reduce CD4 count (e.g., chronic corticosteroids, antineoplastic agents) (AIII).
+In patients who fail to maintain viral suppression while on ART, the Panel recommends CD4 count monitoring every 3 to 6 months (AIII).